Nintails-TF/tabula-rasa/tabula-rasa/01_Professional/Open University/TM353 - IT systems planning for success/Block 1/Part 3 - Systems Success - Complexity, Emergence, Adaptation, Co-evolution.md

 2. But, when an IT system reaches a state of Chaos, the possibility of bifurcation into a new system emerges.
 So it may be necessary to redefine an IT system with a new structure or roles.

 ## 3.1.5.
 Principles:

+We can summarise what has been learned within the following three points:

+1. Existing at the edge of chaos.

 ***
 # 3.2.
 Emergence: